lingyanzhou/JavaFX-Notes/chapter5-managing-stages.md

     * APPLICATION_MODEL

 * The modality of a stage must be set before it is shown.
 Setting the modality of a stage after it has been shown throws a runtime exception.
 Setting the modality for the primary stage also throws a runtime exception.

+* Window modality blocks all other windows in the same hierarchy.
+Application modality blocks all other windows int the same application.